Neuro-Agility Framework

 DRIVERS THAT OPTIMIZE YOUR BRAIN PERFORMANCE

 All people have potential, but different kinds of potential, based on their unique neurological design.
-Knowing your neurological design and understanding the drivers that optimize your brain performance, is the key to potential development and performance optimization.
-Effective and successful people manage their neuro-design and the drivers that optimize it, so they can “fast-track” what they want and become an even better version of themselves.
+Knowing your neurological design and the drivers that optimize your brain performance, is the key to potential development and performance optimization.
+Effective and successful people manage their neuro-design and the drivers that optimize it, to become an even better version of themselves.

-Because of our genetic coding, there will naturally always be one hemisphere, brain region or sensory organ that will lead and be preferred because of neurological dominance.
+Because of our genetic coding, there will always be one hemisphere, brain region, or sensory organ that will lead and be preferred because of neurological dominance.
 This will be the natural default mode we choose to function in, especially during stress or fatigue.
-All people can and should however, optimize the other hemisphere, brain regions and senses to process information and perform at optimal levels.
+We can and should, however, optimize the other hemispheres, brain regions, and senses to process information and perform at optimal levels.
 Ultimately, this is what being Neuro Agility is all about.

-Unfortunately, our world mostly has a dualistic approach to understanding how the brain works, suggesting one thing or the other.
-You are either, left hemisphere or right hemisphere oriented, expressive or receptive, rational or emotional.
+Unfortunately, our world mostly has a dualistic approach to understanding how the brain works, suggesting you are left-hemisphere or right-hemisphere oriented, expressive or receptive, rational or emotional.
 This produces a limiting view of who we are.
-Dualism does not accommodate the concept that you are a whole brained person who can do whatever is expected of you.
-The better perspective should be one of inclusiveness – you are left hemisphere and right hemisphere, expressive and receptive, rational and emotional.
-One region may lead because it is dominant, but the other region can function as effectively as the dominant region.
-When all brain regions are firing on all cylinders simultaneously, there is a multiplication effect that optimize your brain’s performance to enable you to function at optimum level.
+Dualism does not accommodate the concept that you are a whole-brained person who can do whatever is expected.
+An inclusive perspective is better – you are left and right hemispheres, expressive and receptive, rational and emotionally oriented.
+One region may lead because it is dominant, but the other can function as effectively as the dominant region.
+When brain regions are firing on all cylinders simultaneously, a multiplication effect occurs that optimizes your brain’s performance to enable you to function at the optimum level.

 Your brain has the potential to help you do whatever life requires of you.
-It has unlimited potential in terms of what you can learn, think and create.
-Sometimes a person may not appear to act like someone with unlimited potential, because there may be an absence, or lack of drivers that optimize their performance.
+It has unlimited learning, thinking, and creative potential.
+Sometimes people may not act like they have limitless potential, because there may be an absence or lack of drivers that optimize their brain’s performance.
 These drivers will also improve your brain health and overall brain fitness.
-To optimize your brain performance and enable all hemispheres, lobes and brain regions to function simultaneously as one functional whole brained system, you need to provide it with the right fuel, physical and mental stimulation and create the right conditions to thrive.
+To optimize your brain performance and enable all hemispheres, lobes, and brain regions to function simultaneously as one functional whole-brained system, you need to produce the right neurochemicals, do appropriate physical and mental stimulation activities, and create the right conditions for your brain to thrive.

-There are eight drivers like brain agility, sleep, stress, diet, mindset, movement, cognitive skills and the physical environment that can negatively, or positively, influence your brain’s performance and health.
+There are drivers like brain agility, sleep, stress, diet, mindset, movement, cognitive skills, and the physical environment that can negatively, or positively, influence your brain’s performance and health.
 One can’t improve what one can’t measure.
-In order to get the most out of your whole brain, it is essential that you know how these drivers influence your neurological design and learn appropriate skills to optimize these drivers.
+To get the most out of your whole brain, you must know how these drivers influence your neurological design and learn appropriate skills to optimize them.

 Infographic about drivers that optimize your brain health and performance